 - Simplified maintenance through focusing on individual services

-The intelligent, flexible integration of IT landscapes is a prerequisite for the implementation of digitalization strategies.
-Without it, companies cannot make efficient use of new possibilities in IoT; integration of customers, partners, and suppliers; or the potential of e-commerce and artificial intelligence.
+The intelligent, flexible integration of IT landscapes is a prerequisite for the implementation of digitization strategies.
+Without it, companies cannot efficiently exploit the new possibilities of the IoT, the integration of customers, partners and suppliers, and the potential of e-commerce and artificial intelligence.

-The pace of digitalization is increasing, driven by hype, trends, and suspected potential for efficiency gains.
-New systems supplement existing IT architectures as landscapes go hybrid: There are systems both in the cloud and on premise, and in many cases legacy systems that companies continue to rely on.
-Nevertheless, companies want to digitize quickly and integrate flexibly and securely – independently and flexibly.
+The pace of digitization is increasing, driven by hypes, trends and the presumed potential for efficiency gains.
+New systems complement existing IT architectures in hybrid landscapes: there are systems both in the cloud and on premises and, in many cases, legacy systems that companies continue to rely on.
+Nevertheless, companies want to digitize quickly, integrate flexibly and securely.

-Scheer PAS integration thus not only features a classic ESB, but also a microservices-based integration layer that can be implemented and managed through modular, flexible, and agile methods.
+Integration (iPaaS) with Scheer PAS thus offers not only a classic Enterprise Service Bus (ESB), but also an integration layer based on microservices that can be implemented and managed through modular, flexible, and agile methods.

-The process-based approach in the services renders all steps transparent for logging, tracing, and analysis.
+The process-based approach of the services makes all steps transparent for logging, tracing and analysis.